esbenp/esbenp.github.io/_posts/2015-07-31-implementing-before-after-middleware.markdown

 <p>
     This is how our uploader looks in Traede.
 The user drops a file in the drop area and it displays a small box with a thumbnail and the status of the image.
-The thumbnail is actually created using thumbnail middleware.
+The thumbnail is created using thumbnail middleware.
 Our middleware pipeline runs like this
 </p>

 <ol>